An Insider’s Guide to Amsterdam

 Essentials that I found are sneakers and backpacks.
 Sneakers are helpful for all the walking or biking that you may do, but also, backpacks are great as well.
 While you may have problems with a backpack in museums for security reasons, they’re great in case you want to explore the city and not carry everything on your arms.
 Backpacks are a great tool so you can leave with everything you need at once and an absolute essential.

 There are a couple things I recommend not to do in Amsterdam.
 First of all, don’t walk into the street off the light.
 You will get hit by a bike.
 Period.
 Be careful and look where you’re going.
 The lights don’t take too long to change , so you’ll be fine waiting the extra 30 seconds.
 The second thing I recommend is not to be paranoid about weed.
 Yes, marijuana.
-Amsterdam has legalised it, so you will smell it everywhere, but it’s not to the point where you will pop up on a drug screen.
-You can partake if you like or not, but if it’s not your scene, there are plenty of other options for you to enjoy in A’Dam.
+Amsterdam has legalised it, so you will smell it everywhere.
+It’s not to the point where you will pop up on a drug screen.
+You can partake if you like or not.
+If it’s not your scene, there are plenty of other options for you to enjoy in A’Dam.

 Well, thank you for checking out this look into Amsterdam!
 There’s plenty of things off this list and I sure hope it was helpful and enjoyable!
 If so, do leave a comment down below and let me know if you have other suggestions for the list!